dappnode/DAppNodePackage-LightningNetwork/README.md

 # Restore LND data

-If anything happens with youur LN node and you have your backup you can always restore it from the ADMIN UI.
+If anything happens with your LN node and you have your backup you can always restore it from the ADMIN UI.
 Just go to Packages / My Packages and select the LN package and the backup tab.
 Aside the backup button you will see a "Restore" button.

-Just hit the restore button and select your tar.xz backup file and confirm.
+Just hit that sweet restore button, select your tar.xz backup file and confirm.

 <p align="center"><a href="#"><img width="600" title="Backup" src='https://github.com/dappnode/DAppNode/blob/master/doc/restorescreen.jpg?raw=true' /></a></p>